-As we recover from the darkness and isolation of lust addiction, we find that we need to make wholesale changes.
-We must live our life based on new principles if we are to live and love freely.
-In recovery, we slowly shed layers of self-centeredness and replace old patterns with what the Church considers four cardinal virtues: prudence, justice, fortitude, and temperance.
+As we recover from a state of darkness and isolation, regardless of our addiction, compulsion, or unhealthy attachment, we find that we need wholesale change.
+We must live our life based on new principles if we are to be joyous and free.
+We slowly shed layers of self-centeredness and replace old patterns with what the Church considers four cardinal virtues: prudence, justice, fortitude, and temperance.